iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/renaming-objects-and-folders.md

 ## Renaming objects and folders in the hierarchy panel:

-To change the name of an object or folder [select](../machines/selecting-and-moving-objects.md) it and press the **F2** key on your keyboard.
+To edit the name of an object or folder [select](../machines/selecting-and-moving-objects.md) it and press the **F2** key on your keyboard.
 The current name in the [hierarchy panel](../user-interface/hierarchy-panel.md) will show a white background which indicates that it can be changed.
 Type in the new name and press **Enter**.

 ![](../../../.gitbook/assets/hierarchy_rename_active.jpg)